Skip to content

 Transfer1-5msPacket transmission

-Backend Connection50-200msNew TCP + login
+Backend Connection50-200msNew TCP + login on backend

 Total~200-800msMostly Mojang API